if-not-nil/if-not-nil.github.io/content/lua-structs/index.md

 - [how it ended up looking](#how-it-ended-up-looking)
 - [plans](#plans)

-oh and also this makes mose sense in the context of me composing [the soup files](https://github.com/if-not-nil/soup).
+oh, and also, this makes more sense in the context of [the soup files](https://github.com/if-not-nil/soup).

 i already made a result enum with Ok/Err
 ```lua